Looking to read a specific interaction between Twitch chat users? Here’s all the information you need about where to read Twitch chat logs.

 Sometimes messages were taken out of context to deliberately harm someone’s image, but on other occasions, people were just saying really nasty stuff.
 Either way, this kind of stuff was constantly being put out there.

 To put it simply, it was just too easy to find overall offensive comments on the platform’s stream chats.
 All you had to do was search a little bit for it.
-And the fact that this massive online storage of messages was being held, with all this hateful stuff said by users, was seen by Twitch as this major negative item just waiting to be associated with the platform.
+The fact that this massive online storage of messages was being held, with all this hateful stuff said by users, was seen by Twitch as this major negative item just waiting to be associated with the platform.
 So they made sure these websites were put down.

-OverRustleLogs’ twitter account even posted the letter they received from Twitch at the time:
+OverRustleLogs’ Twitter account even posted the letter they received from Twitch at the time:

 Websites like these were not always used to cause any harm or drama.
-People often used them to have some kind of fun in a healthy way.
+People often use them to have some kind of fun in a healthy way.
 But it turns out it was the bad stuff that eventually got them popular – and on Twitch’s legal radar.
 These current restrictions to viewing chat history messages from other channels are a direct consequence of that.